Yoga studio at True blue Resort

 1) Colorful Facilities

 As soon as I arrived at True Blue Bay, I was immediately happier.
 The colorful buildings and decor are the epitome of Caribbean comfort and charm.
-True Blue Bay has a variety of accommodations to suit their guests—villas, suites, and rooms.
+True Blue Bay has a variety of accommodations to suit its guests—villas, suites, and rooms.

 2) Eco-Friendly